JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Exploratory Testing"></div>
 ### Exploratory Testing
 Exploratorny testing is the act of testing the software with the intent of breaking it to uncover any potential bugs.
 Often times professional QA testers are great at this (even better than developers) because they bring a fresh perspective and have an intuition about where faults commonly occur in software.

+Use a new protractor configuration file that is set up basically just like your e2e protractor file.
+This difference is in the type of protractor testst heat you will write here.

+<div name="Triplex Testing Community Groups"></div>
+### Triplex Testing Community Groups

 <div name="Triplex Tester Certification"></div>